paulogeyer/ruby/README.md

 # Ruby Style Guide

-This is SomeOne's Ruby Style Guide.
+This is SomOne's Ruby Style Guide.

 It was inspired by [Airbnb's guide][airbnb-ruby], [Github's guide][github-ruby] and [Bozhidar Batsov's guide][bbatsov-ruby].